-Discrimination on the basis of disability is also prohibited by the Minnesota Human Rights Act (Minnesota Statutes 363.01 - 363.20).
-It is the responsibility of legislators and legislative employees to support the goals, objectives and concept of the ADA and the Minnesota Human Rights Act in their dealings with the public, prospective employees, and co-workers.
+Discrimination on the basis of disability is also prohibited by the Minnesota Human Rights Act Minnesota Statutes § 363.01 & § 361.20, section 363A.01.
+It is the responsibility of legislators and legislative employees to support the goals, objectives and concept of the ADA and the Minnesota Human Rights Act in their dealings with the public, prospective employees, and coworkers.